the-turing-way/the-turing-way/book/website/communication/citable/citable-linking.md

 (cm-citable-linking)=

-# Linking your data, code and your publication
+# Linking Research Objects

-Linking your data and article will ensure that you receive **credit** for your work and it will increase the visibility of your research outputs.
+Linking your data, code and article will ensure that you receive **credit** for your work and it will increase the visibility of your research outputs.
 There are several different ways to do this.
 You can decide to 1) open up your data publicly, at the same time as for example the **preprint** of your article, or 2) keep the dataset closed until the article is published.

-## 1. Open the dataset / code repository
+## 1. Open the Research Objects

 The easiest way to connect your dataset to your publication is to publish the dataset first (for example, at the same time as the **preprint**).
 This will provide you with the correct information for your **Data Availability Statement** and your references (see {ref}`Citing Data<cm-citable-cite-data>`), and will allow reviewers to include the dataset in their review.